kartva/rs-reservoir-sampling/README.md

 Read this article for more information: https://en.wikipedia.org/wiki/Reservoir_sampling All algorithms implemented here have been taken from this article only.

+# Note:
+- `Algorithm R` is currently yielding broken values, refrain from using.

 # Features:
 - Support for `streaming-iterator::StreamingIterator` type.